|Annual Security Report is available from the University of Maryland Department of Public Safety|

 Residents in graduate apartments receive the pamphlet "Fire Safety and You" when they first move in and every year afterwards.
 The pamphlet has information on fire prevention, building features, and emergency procedures.

-The Fire Marshal's Office is also involved in public education programs like the "Protect Your Shell" Safety Fair (New Resident Orientation), First Look Fair, Off-Campus Housing Fairs, Graduate Apartments Resident Appreciation Day, floor meetings, and Greek House Chapter Meetings.
+The Fire Marshal's Office is also involved in public education programs like New Resident Orientation, First Look Fair, Off-Campus Housing Fairs, floor meetings, and Greek House Chapter Meetings.

 UMD continually evaluates the fire protection systems in residential facilities.
 A systematic process of annually planning and budgeting for fire protection system upgrades has been in place for more than 30 years.
 Such upgrades occur through replacements or building renovations.
 Current plans include: